johnbillion/extended-cpts/README.md

 [See the wiki for full documentation.](https://github.com/johnbillion/extended-cpts/wiki)

-**Note that *Extended Taxonomies* is now part of this library.
-There's no need to use the separate *Extended Taxonomies* library.**

 ## Improved Defaults for Post Types ##

- * Automatically generated labels and post updated messages
+ * Automatically generated labels and post updated messages (in English)
- * Public post type with admin UI enabled
+ * Public post type with admin UI and post thumbnails enabled
  * Hierarchical with `page` capability type
- * Support for post thumbnails
  * Optimal admin menu placement

 ## Improved Defaults for Taxonomies ##

- * Automatically generated labels and term updated messages
+ * Automatically generated labels and term updated messages (in English)
  * Hierarchical public taxonomy with admin UI enabled

 ## Extended Admin Features ##

  * Ridiculously easy custom columns on the post type listing screen:
-   * Columns for post meta, taxonomy terms, featured images, post fields, [Posts 2 Posts](https://wordpress.org/plugins/posts-to-posts/) connections, and callback functions
+   * Columns for post meta, taxonomy terms, featured images, post fields, [Posts 2 Posts](https://wordpress.org/plugins/posts-to-posts/) connections, and custom functions
    * Sortable columns for post meta, taxonomy terms, and post fields
    * User capability restrictions
    * Default sort column and sort order
- * Ridiculously easy custom columns on the term listing screen:
+ * Ridiculously easy custom columns on the taxonomy term listing screen:
-   * Columns available for term meta and callback functions
+   * Columns available for term meta and custom functions
    * User capability restrictions
- * Filter controls on the post type listing screen to enable filtering by post meta and taxonomy terms
+ * Filter controls on the post type listing screen to enable filtering posts by post meta and taxonomy terms
  * Override the 'Featured Image' and 'Enter title here' text
  * Several custom meta boxes available for taxonomies on the post editing screen:
-   * A simplified list of checkboxes
+   * Simplified list of checkboxes
-   * Radio inputs
+   * Radio buttons
-   * A dropdown menu
+   * Dropdown menu
-   * Or a callback function
+   * Custom function
  * Post types and taxonomies automatically added to the 'At a Glance' section on the dashboard

 ## Extended Front-end Features for Post Types ##